Rack Configuration

 Prerequisites

-Login Web Console
+Log into Web Console

 If you encounter connection time-out errors with the login page, you can follow the instructions here to troubleshoot the issue.
 Please also work with Oxide Support to generate a session cookie via password authentication so that you can use it in place of the device token required for some of the troubleshooting steps.

-Create Device Token
+Create Device Token (required for CLI only)

 Follow the instructions in the CLI and SDKs guide to create a device token.
 This token is linked to the recovery user and should only be used for managing rack setup.

-Create a User Silo
+Create Silo

 The following information is required when creating a silo: